-Please see Boolist on the Moodle Page for all required and supplementary reading, including case preparation materials for each session.

-Session Preparation for the Final Assignment 1.
-Defining International Business 20 Feb Start developing ideas for your assignment scenario 2.
-Globalization: Historic and Current Trends Decide on your assignment scenario 21 Feb - Understanding the different sides of debates around globalization CASE: TikTok and National Security 2.
-The Institution Record - Guest Lecture Acquaint yoursolf with the 3.
-The Institution-Based View in International Business institutions Acquaint yourself with the resources available to study institutional distance and explore how your selected 27 Feb home and host country may - Guest Lecture
+Please see Boolist on the Moodle Page for all required and supplementary reading, including case preparation materialsfo Session Preparation for the Final Assignment Defining International Business Start developing ideas for your assignment scenario 2 Globalization: Historic planning or luck?
+Decide on your assignment and Current Trends scenario - What are critical resources for the new economy?
+Is Tiktok / social media a matter of national security?
+3. The Institution-Based View in International Business institutions - Being able to apply the Acquaint yourself with the resources available to study institutional distance and explore how your selected home and host country may differ. - Guest Lecture

-Session - Preparation for the Final Assignment different economic, legal and Assess the differences across your selected home and host country 28 Feb - Understanding the different dimensions across which economic systems may differ and the impact on business CASE: Walmart in Europe 5.
-Bridging Institutional Distances: Glocalization 5 March local market entry across your selected home and host country and consider potential localization localization strategies CASE: IKEA in India 6.
-Informal Institutions: Cross-Cultural Difference different cultures according to Assess the differences across your selected home and host country 6 March Understanding the impact of cultural differences on international business - Guest Lecture 7.
-Institutional Voids: Emerging Economies 12 Mar differences in institutional development Assess the differences in economic development across your selected home and host country.
-Understanding the impact of institutional development on international business CASE: For Some Platforms, Select two dimensions of institutional distance that you will focus on in your paper. - Develop an informed opinion on how the international business environment is going to evolve Write your paper. - Reflect on the role of international businesses in
+Session Learning Points Preparation for the Final Assignment 4.
+Formal Institutions: Differences in Economic, Legal and Political Systems different economic, legal and political systems - Understanding the different dimensions across which economic systems may differ Assess the differences across your selected home and host country and the impact on business CASE: Walmart in Europe - Guest Lecture 5.
+Bridging Institutional Distances: Glocalization - Understanding the impact of institutional distances on across your selected home and host country and consider potential localization 6.
+Informal Institutions: Cross-Cultural Difference CASE: IKEA in India - Being able to classify different cultures according to Hofstede's dimensions - Difference Understanding the impact of cultural differences on international business and host country - Guest Lecture 7.
+Institutional Voids: Emerging Economies differences in institutional development Assess the differences in economic development across your selected home and host country. international business CASE: For Some Platforms, Select two dimensions of institutional distance that you will focus on in your paper.
+8 International Business and the Anthropocene - Develop an informed opinion on how the international business environment is going to evolve Write your paper.